Looking-glass self: Cooley's three steps

-The result is that individuals will change their behavior based on what they feel other people think about them, even if not necessarily true.
-In this way, social interaction acts as a "mirror" or a "looking-glass," since one's sense of self and self esteem is built off of others.
+As a result of the three-step process, individuals may change their behavior based on what they feel other people think about them.
+In this way, social interaction acts as a "mirror" or a "looking-glass", since one's sense of self and self-esteem is built off of others.

 For example, an individual may walk into a job interview with confidence and attempt to display this confidence.
-A person in this situation most often examines the reactions of the interviewers to see if they are positively or negatively reacting to it.
+A person in this situation most often examines the reactions of the interviewers, to see if they are positively or negatively reacting to it.
 If the individual notices positive reactions, such as nodding heads or smiles, this might further develop the individual's sense of self-confidence.
 If the individual notices negative reactions, such as a lack of interest, this confidence in self often becomes shaken and reformed in order to better oneself, even if the perceived judgments were not necessarily true.